 For complex statements, the statement must be evaluated and executed on the replica before the rows are updated or inserted.
 With row-based replication, the replica only has to modify the affected rows, not execute the full statement.

 Stored functions execute with the same

 NOW()value as the calling statement.
 However, this is not true of stored procedures.

-Deterministic UDFs must be applied on the replicas.
+Deterministic loadable functions must be applied on the replicas.